Ramya3896/Time-Series-Forecasting-using-Pycaret/README.md

 ## PyCaret
 ![image](https://user-images.githubusercontent.com/45202209/163095073-b6b2597c-28f1-4e8b-bf0a-68d1b4cf4569.png)

+## Method/ Flow
 - I have used a new python library "PyCaret" to forecast sales of 3 products in store number 44.
+This makes it 3 time series data which is a multivariate time series model.
-- This procedure can be extended to all the stores and products combination.
+- This procedure can be extended to all the stores and products combination to meet the goal of the project.

 ## Resources